zenodo/zenodo-classifier/README.md

   make_prediction(model, "Some description of the record that is not preprocess (but can be)")
   ```

-To visualize the results of the model:
+To visualize the results of the model, i.e., see its performance on the test set, you can use the `visualize_results.py` script:

 ```bash
 make visualize